 The team behind World Nomads, the founding partner of The Footprints Network, have all travelled widely and, philosophically, they have always believed there is a moral obligation to give a little back to the communities to which any traveller visits.
 It is, quite simply, the right thing to do.
 But the question remained: just how do you ‘give back’ in a valuable way?

 Then came an idea

-With a background in web technology, World Nomads' Managing Director Simon Monk had an idea about how to use his e-commerce skills to make a difference.
+With a background in web technology, Simon Monk, founder of World Nomads, had an idea about how to use his e-commerce skills to make a difference.

 If customers were already spending money online, why not ‘piggy-back’ on the same transaction and ask them to make a small donation to charity at the same time?

 Charities cannot manage thousands of small donations — the administration is just too difficult — but Simon was confident that web technology expertise could enable his business to collect and efficiently aggregate thousands of ‘micro donations’ on their behalf.

 If it sounds like a simple idea, that’s because it is.